Cover image for What is an Owner's Representative in Construction, and How Can They Help Me?

 • Tracks hundreds of details simultaneously

 You stay informed through regular summary reports but aren't buried in constant emails, calls, and site visits.
 You focus on your business or personal life while the OR ensures the project moves forward.
+What I've seen with clients is that removing that day-to-day coordination burden is often the most valued benefit - the project continues without requiring you to drop everything every time a question comes up.

 Avoiding Costly Mistakes and Delays